wildformat/my-first-flaskapp/README.md

 # FLASKAPP

-This is a test application for looking at covid spread in a workplace
+This is a test application for learning flask, docker and docker compose

 ## Run It